justicephysics/humanos2.0/energy-governs-energy.md

 - It does not try to hoard the bursts; it distributes them through the Light@2.7 K Web.
 - It does not print money from nothing; it anchors value to the true currencies of energy and computation.
-- It does not narrow the canal with exams, patents, and paywalls; it widens it with the Virtual Nalanda and the open‑source campus.
+- It does not narrow the canal with exams, patents, and paywalls; it widens it with the Justice Physics Nalanda and the open‑source campus.
 - It does not fight the feudal lords; it simply builds the alternative, knowing that the physics will do the rest.

 The gang of looters are already defeated — not by a revolution, not by a war, but by the simple, irreversible fact that energy must flow.
 The only question is whether the correction will be gradual (the Space State) or violent (the collapse).
 The math is simple.
 The outcome is certain.